 The edifices that we know today are incredible representations of gothic art.
-Lavishly decorated and symmetrically harmonious, the Loire Valley châteaux are straight out of the Renaissance Art school.
+Lavishly decorated and symmetrically harmonious, the Loire Valley châteaux are straight out of the Renaissance Art school of the XV century.

 The châteaux were also, so to speak, the playground of era gardeners who could express their talents in a variety of ways, thus establishing the “rules” that govern French-style gardens today.
 With parcels of land laid out in floral motifs and parterres, or flowerbeds, in the shape of lace, some of the châteaux gardens are veritable masterpieces.
 Villandry, for example, holds the title of “Remarkable Garden,” a reward created in 2004 by the Ministry of Culture.